 “I have only just met you and I LOVE you.”

 Life may make sense when seen in reverse but it has to be lived in the present.
 To treasure the love we still have and, to believe and fight for it before the clutches of fate gnaw on us.

 Dug does what dogs do best – he stays loyal and loving, saving the lives of Carl, Russell, and Kevin.
 Sometimes when I see squirrels run past my office premises, I wish they could make me as animated as Dug!

-2. Rabbit and Deer (2013) is an endearing animated film on friendship, love and loss.
-Like so many of us chasing distant dreams (and sometimes realizing them), the deer gets enchanted by his discovery of a brave new world but all that’s gold comes at a price.
+2. Rabbit and Deer (2013) is an endearing animated film on friendship, love, and loss.
+Like so many of us chasing distant dreams (and sometimes realizing them), the deer get enchanted by his discovery of a brave new world but all that’s gold comes at a price.

-Separated by distance of dimensions the two love-able characters have to find a way back into love.
+Separated by a distance of dimensions the two loveable characters have to find a way back into love.

-3. Frankenweenie (2012) A young boy, Victor loses his best friend, Sparky the dog in road accident.
-Grief stricken, Victor buries his poor dog under a tombstone but never comes to terms with the loss.
+3. Frankenweenie (2012) A young boy, Victor loses his best friend, Sparky the dog in a road accident.
+Grief-stricken, Victor buries his poor dog under a tombstone but never comes to terms with the loss.